markvl/www.vlent.nl/README.md

 this is installed you can use ``gem install`` and the Gems will be installed in your virtualenv library directory.

-    $ gem install sass --version="3.3.7"
+    $ gem install sass --version="3.4.7"
-    $ gem install compass --version="1.0.0.alpha.19"
+    $ gem install compass --version="1.0.1"

 (Note that these are the minimal versions this site needs at the moment.
 It is also assumed you already cloned the repository, as described in the Acrylamid section.)

-Using this version of compass means that you'll get the warning to install the gem `rb-inotify`, which has a dependency on the `ffi` gem.
-To install these gems you'll need to have the `ruby-dev` package installed if you are running Ubuntu.
-When that is the case, you can install the `rb-inotify` gem:
+Using this version of compass means that you'll get the warning to install the gem `ffi` will be installed.
+To install this gem you'll need to have the `ruby-dev` package installed if you are running Ubuntu.

-    $ gem install rb-inotify

 If you now reload the site, the CSS should be in place and the site should look pretty. :)